 There are also options to dine-in in your own suite, or you can choose from a wide-range of stunning ‘destination dining’ choices around the island for a more intimate dining experience.

 The island is very family friendly, running a complimentary kids' club for those who are between the ages of 4 and 12.
 Younger children need to be accompanied by an adult.
-It’s open daily from 9am - 6pm and schedules activities such as nature walks, palm leaf folding, crafts, storytelling, crab races, sand castle building and talent shows.
+It’s open daily from 9am to 6pm and schedules activities such as nature walks, palm leaf folding, crafts, storytelling, crab races, sand castle building and talent shows.
 The restaurants are flexible regarding children’s food and babysitting can also be arranged with 24 hours’ notice.

 Facilities and activities